Saturday, September 24, 2022

 Minnesota: 5 open video stores

-8th Street Video on 47th Ave, Duluth, MN-Open
+8th Street Video on 47th Ave, Duluth, MN-Open, during the summer months.
+Usually closed in the winter

 Variety Video, Eveleth, MN-Open